Dbishop15/Dbishop15/README.md

 ## I'm a Software Engineer.

-- 🔭 I’m currently a newly graduated Software Engineer from TripleTen.
+- 🔭 About me: I'm a newly graduated Software Engineer from TripleTen.

-- 🌱 I’ve had experience in various programs such as HTML, CSS, JavaScript, React, and Express from TripleTen.
+- 🌱 Tech experiences: HTML, CSS, JavaScript, React, and Express from TripleTen.
 - :mag_right: I’m looking to transition to software engineering with the goal of helping companies create responsive, scalable, and applied web experiences.

 - ⚡ Fun fact: I was a nurse who worked in the healthcare industry for 7 years.
 I love to cook and spend time with friends and family.